ckrez/it358-chn/README.md

-# Univesity of Scranton - IT358 CHN Lab
+# University of Scranton - IT358 CHN Lab

 To run this locally:
 # Prerequisites